Exploring Art Therapy: How Mental Health Therapists Can Utilize Art

 Frequently asked questions

-Starting a professional practice as an art therapist in the UK can be a process.
+Starting a professional practice can be a process.
 The process will entail attendance of students at a regular school to get undergraduate degrees in a human services field.
-You may then apply to graduate programs for a master's degree in art psychotherapy or another counseling field that offers support for mental health issues, depending on the entry requirements of that school.
+You may then apply to graduate programs for a master's degree in psychotherapy or another counseling field that offers support for mental health issues, depending on the entry requirements of that school.

-Some already-licensed therapists may take a vocational course or try placement-based learning classes to get extra licensure or credentials in art therapy.
-For further information on making art therapy a career, tuition, additional costs for the academic year, resources for part-time students, group work, and learning what a programme offers, contact the program directly.
+Some already-licensed therapists may take a vocational course or try placement-based learning classes to get extra licensure or credentials.
+For further information on career, tuition, additional costs for the academic year, resources for part-time students, group work, and learning what a programme offers, contact the program directly.
 Each calendar year, you may be required to complete other classes or learning materials to help you grow your practice and stand apart from other professionals.

-What is the best certification for art therapy?
+What is the best certification for art counseling?

-The most trustworthy or effective certification for art therapy is generally a master’s degree in art psychotherapy from an accredited university.
-However, several online and in-person programs exist that you can take even if you don’t have prior experience in art therapy training.
+The most trustworthy or effective certification is generally a master’s degree in from an accredited university.
+However, several online and in-person programs exist that you can take even if you don’t have prior experience.
 You can find more information about potential programs from the British Association of Art Therapists.

 Many universities are rated highly for their art programs, including the University of Hertfordshire, Goldsmith University of London, and the University of Derby.
 Whether attending with financial aid or at your own cost, these universities offer distinguished degrees and can help you stand out among other psychotherapists and social workers.
-You can also go into other concentrations, such as music therapy, verbal psychotherapy (talk therapy), or cognitive-behavioral therapy (CBT), among others.
+You can also go into other concentrations, such as music, verbal psychotherapy, or CBT, among others.

-The best degree in the UK to become an art therapist is the art therapy graduate degree, usually a master’s level degree.
-You may also try getting a bachelor’s in psychology with a minor in art.
-However, you don’t have to have an undergraduate degree in art to go into art therapy as a graduate student.
-You can also go into regular counseling in graduate school, though you will have to take additional courses and certification after school to get credentialed as an art therapist.
+The best degree to practice psychotherapy is the graduate degree, usually a master’s level degree.
+You may also try getting a bachelor’s in psychology with a minor in a creative field.
+However, you don’t have to have an undergraduate degree to go into art therapy as a graduate student.
+You can also go into regular counseling in graduate school, though you will have to take additional courses and certification after school to get credentialed.

-Art therapists in the UK make from 37,000 pounds to 53,000 pounds.
+Therapists in the United Kingdom usually make from 37,000 pounds to 53,000 pounds.
 Some therapists may make more, especially if they have a doctorate or work in an independent practice.

 Can you be an art therapist without a degree?

-You cannot be an art therapist without a degree.
-Therapists must be licensed to practice therapy in the UK through the British Association for Counselling and Psychotherapy.
+No, you cannot.
+Therapists must be licensed to practice counseling in the United Kingdom through the British Association for Counselling and Psychotherapy.
 Counselors must have a level four counselling degree, which can be achieved with a bachelor’s, master’s, or doctorate degree, though the experience level and pay for each degree level is different.

-Art therapy is a specialty, so it isn’t as highly requested as other forms of therapy.
-However, art therapists may find a more specific and longer-term client base because they offer a unique service.
-The NHS notes many areas where art therapists can work, including within the NHS.
+This modality is a specialty, so it isn’t as highly requested as other forms of therapy.
+However, some may find a more specific and longer-term client base because they offer a unique service.
+The NHS notes many areas where therapists can work, including within the NHS.

-Art therapists usually get a master’s degree in art therapy or take extra classes after undergraduate school.
-For this reason, becoming a licensed art therapist generally takes around five to six years from the beginning of your bachelor’s degree.
+Becoming a licensed therapist generally takes around five to six years from the beginning of your bachelor’s degree.

-You may be able to get an art therapy degree online if you apply to an online university or a university that offers online classes.
+You may be able to get a degree online if you apply to an online university or a university that offers online classes.
 For example, the University of Essex offers some online courses.
-Talk to a university advisor to learn more about online options for art therapy.
+Talk to a university advisor to learn more about online options.

-Art therapy is regulated in the UK.
+Art therapy is regulated in the United Kingdom.
 The Health and Care Professions Council (HCPC) oversees this profession, as well as others in the area of healthcare and therapy.
-After getting licensed to practice art therapy, art therapists must register with the HCPC.
+After getting licensed to practice, a counselor must register with the HCPC.
 The HCPC ensures professionals uphold professional standards and treat clients with dignity and respect.

 - Previous Article